Light output is measured in?

 Prepare for the ALA Lighting Specialist Exam with comprehensive quizzes and study materials featuring multiple choice questions, hints, and detailed explanations.
 Achieve success on your exam!

-Footcandles, on the other hand, measure the illumination level on a surface, accounting for the distance of the light source from that surface and the area being illuminated.
-Color temperature relates to the appearance of the light (whether it feels warm or cool) but does not measure the amount of light emitted.
-Candlepower measures the intensity of light emitted in a specific direction, which is different from measuring total light output.
-Thus, lumens serve as the standard unit for assessing overall light output from a source.
+Footcandles, on the other hand, measure the illuminance on a surface, specifically how much light is received over an area, rather than the total output of the light source itself.
+Color temperature describes the visual warmth or coolness of a light source, typically expressed in Kelvin, and does not indicate the amount of light produced.
+Candlepower refers to the luminous intensity of a source in a specific direction, measured in candelas, which again is more about intensity than total light output.
+Therefore, lumens are the correct unit for measuring the total light output of a light source.

 Subscribe